The Moringa tree is very easy to pland and grow. Simply plant seeds or cuttings in the ground in a sunny spot.

 The moringa tree is a plant that grows mainly in semiarid, subtropical areas.
 While Moringa grows best in dry, sandy soil, it tolerates poor soil.
 Moringa is a fast-growing, drought resistant tree

-The Moringa tree grows to about 10 tall, with drooping branches.
+The Moringa tree can grow to about 10 meters tall, with drooping branches.
 It thrives in subtropical and tropical climates, giving fruit and flowers continually.
-However Moringa grows best in dry, sandy soil.
-This makes it an ideal tree to grow in semi-desert conditions, as it provides both food and shade.

 1. Find a sunny place.